The Best Pricing Strategy for New Products: Is It Better To Undercharge Or Overcharge New Consumer Goods? 💲

 The Australia population is changing radically.
 The economics of Australia is changing.
 What once was the best pricing strategy for new products is no longer the best.
 Time to change!

 Under-charging customers for new products is not the way to go either.

 Good businesses are closing down every week in Australia because they are not charging customers enough for the value they are receiving.
 And, it seems to me, many businesses are too afraid to trial new approaches to pricing because they are afraid of how their customers would respond or simply don’t know how to do it.

-Wherever, I turn retail, fashion, electronics, B2B industrial, building materials, stationery, office equipment – you name it (even commodity and highly replicable products like pens and paper).
-Businesses in Australia (both big and small) are routinely undervaluing themselves and in turn, setting prices for new products that are way too low.
+Wherever, I turn to retail, fashion, electronics, B2B industrial, building materials, stationery, office equipment – you name it (even commodity and highly replicable products like pens and paper).
+Businesses in Australia (both big and small) are routinely undervaluing themselves.
+In turn, setting prices for new products that are way too low.
 They are educating their customers to ask for discounts and dismiss all the value they deliver.

 Too much money is being left on the table.
 Businesses are either setting prices slightly higher or lower than their competitors OR using an incremental cost-plus pricing approach.

 These are uninformed pricing practices that are costing so many businesses millions if not billions of dollars each year.